jratcliff63367/kdtree/README.md

-# kdtree
+# kmeanspp
-A simple KdTree implementation
+My attempt at writing a human readable implementation of Kmeans++